slashdigital/lib_omemo_encrypt/README.md

 TODO: List prerequisites and provide or point to information on how to start using the package.

+TODO: improve group chat - create interface to fit the OMEMO end-to-end encryption:

+I think I have read again, to comply with OMEMO multi-device-end to end encryption, we need to follow signal guide on the group end to end encryption, https://signal.org/blog/private-groups/

+We need to handle it the same as 1-1, using different prekey for different group members and send N messages (per 1 session message) to N members using OMEMO xep protocol.
+I would have have to improve to manage session state to keep track of pre key and session for each user/group.

+But the above implementation is only from whatsapp white  paper  https://scontent.whatsapp.net/v/t39.8562-34/271639644_1080641699441889_2201546141855802968_n.pdf/WhatsApp_Security_Whitepaper.pdf?ccb=1-5&_nc_sid=2fbf2a&_nc_ohc=PLXsX2a9-J0AX84iQt4&_nc_ht=scontent.whatsapp.net&oh=01_AVwKBcZxxD_xh8v6mJj6V7rM0By0Fzl6ceVBZZfiYCOj5Q&oe=62060AFE page 10)

+My previous works:

 - Understand the group end to end encryption work: https://www.reddit.com/r/signal/comments/a2ogk2/this_is_how_signal_protocol_encrypts_group/
 - Whatsapp implementation white paper: https://scontent.whatsapp.net/v/t39.8562-34/271639644_1080641699441889_2201546141855802968_n.pdf/WhatsApp_Security_Whitepaper.pdf?ccb=1-5&_nc_sid=2fbf2a&_nc_ohc=PLXsX2a9-J0AX84iQt4&_nc_ht=scontent.whatsapp.net&oh=01_AVwKBcZxxD_xh8v6mJj6V7rM0By0Fzl6ceVBZZfiYCOj5Q&oe=62060AFE (Page 10)

-Summary points on the implementation:
+- Have not fully verified with implementation: but check the audit report: https://conversations.im/omemo/audit.pdf Summary points on the implementation:

 The first time a WhatsApp group member sends a message to a group: